Crate stanhope

 write_script 🔒

-Write various kinds of script files to files in a Process folder, based on the “Command” lines in that process’s EBML file.
+Write various kinds of script files into a Process folder from the Commands

 write_webmenu 🔒